emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

    next-generation component library might look like, without creating churn for Ember users.

-Because Ember's rendering layer is built on top of the shared Glimmer VM, our intent has always been that successful experiments make their way upstream to Ember users.
+Because Ember's rendering layer is built on top of the shared Glimmer VM, successful experiments have a clear path to make their way upstream to Ember users.
 And, once stabilized, we'd like Glimmer.js to be the default component API for new Ember apps—but it's still too premature to set any timelines for that today.

 ## Unlocking Experimentation